Justin-Byrne/DeviantIO/README.md

 #### Extension

-Download a JavaScript injection extension for your browser, and paste (either) `DeviantIO.js` or `DeviantIO-min.js`
+Download a JavaScript injection extension for your browser, and paste `DeviantIO.js` or `DeviantIO-min.js`

 #### Gist